Arante Mulla Kochu Mulla

 Arante Mulla Kochu Mulla is a Malayalam family film, directed by Balachandra Menon, starring Balachandra Menon, Shankar, Srividya, and Laksmi.
 The film is noted for the performances of the late Srividya and Laksmi, who portray sisters-in-law.

 Plot

-Sisters-by-marriage Maheswariyamma (Lakshmi) and Thankamani Kunjamma (Srividya), though feigning mutual affection, are in fact bitter rivals: when the rich, handsome bank manager Omanakuttan (Shankar) arrives in town, they both plot alliances between him and their respective daughters, Kavitha and Bindu.
-The arrival of another stranger, Prabhakaran (Balachandra Menon), transforms the story.
+Sisters-by-marriage Maheswariyamma and Thankamani Kunjamma, though feigning mutual affection, are in fact bitter rivals: when the rich, handsome bank manager Omanakuttan arrives in town, they both plot alliances between him and their respective daughters, Kavitha and Bindu.
+The arrival of another stranger, Prabhakaran, transforms the story.